-As at 31 December 2020 there were five (5) Serious Offenders declared forensic patients, by virtue of the provisions of the Mental Health (Forensic Provisions) Act 1990.
+As at 31 December 2021 there were five (5) Serious Offenders declared forensic patients, by virtue of the provisions of the Mental Health (Forensic Provisions) Act 1990.
+Four (4) of these offenders are housed in the Forensic Hospital, Malabar.

 5. Age of Serious Offenders